ozkary/ozkary.github.io/_posts/2023/2023-05-27-data-engineering-process-fundamentals-pipeline-orchestration-exercise.md

 # or use an API key to login instead
 # prefect cloud login -k API_KEY_FROM_PREFECT
 ```
-The login creates a key file ~/.prefect/profiles.toml which the framework looks for to authenticate the app.
+The login creates a key file ~/.prefect/profiles.toml which the framework looks for to authenticate the pipeline.

 - Install the Prefect code blocks dependencies and run the "block ls" command to check that there are none installed